Writers Write is a writing resource. In this post, we talk about how to structure sentences so that you can improve your writing,

 Examples of conjunctions are: and, then, but, however, or, even.

-The Mechanics – Five Tips
+The Mechanics – Six Tips

-- A sentence always contains a verb.
+- A sentence begins with a capital letter.

 - A sentence should never be more than one and a half lines.

 - An average paragraph should be no longer than three lines.

 Keep your sentences short.
 Include one thought in each sentence.
 Keep your reader interested.